These best practices are subject to change to meet new trends and the evolving needs of the Krieger School of Arts and Sciences.

 Edit the post publication date from “publish immediately” to the date the book was published to make sure it is published in the correct order.
 If you don’t see the book on the faculty member’s profile, make sure they have the box “display books” checked in their profile.

-Faculty Bio Pages
+Faculty and Staff Bio Pages

 Faculty bio pages to list the following: name, title, email address, phone number, and office location.
 Research interests should also be listed if applicable.
 Faculty members can have their own website, hosted by themselves, JHU IT, or our office, either in addition to or in lieu of a faculty bio page.
 We provide tabs that highlight a faculty member’s biography, research, teaching, publications, and published books; along with two custom tabs.
 Due to the shared theme environment, the order of the tabs cannot be modified.